NhanDoan1203/NhanDoan1203/README.md

 - 👋 Hi, I’m @NhanDoan1203
 - 👀 I’m interested in coding and finding some new things about tech companies ,and computer languages
-- 🌱 I’m currently learning python and R
+- 🌱 I’m currently learning python, R and Tableau
 - 💞️ I’m looking to collaborate on the speech-recognition and face-recognition
+- 💞️ I really like to work with data and statistic
 - 📫 I have the facebook and instagram account if you want to find me, we can talk about this Fb account: https://www.facebook.com/nhandoan.1203/ Instagram account: https://www.instagram.com/bin.nes/